 On March 15, 2017, we changed our name to Aerpio Pharmaceuticals, Inc. by filing a Certificate of Amendment to our Certificate of Incorporation.
-On March 3, 2017, our board of directors, and on March 10, 2017, our pre-Merger (as defined below) stockholders, approved an amended and restated certificate of incorporation, which, among other things, will increase our authorized capital stock from 100,000,000 shares of common stock, par value \$0.0001 per share, and 10,000,000 shares of preferred stock, par value \$0.0001 per share, to 300,000,000 shares of common stock, par value \$0.0001 per share, or the Common Stock, and 10,000,000 shares of preferred stock, par value \$0.0001 per share.
+On March 3, 2017, our board of directors, and on March 10, 2017, our pre-Merger (as defined below) stockholders, approved an amended and restated certificate of incorporation, which, among other things, will increase our authorized capital stock from 100,000,000 shares of common stock, par value \$0.0001 per share, and 10,000,000 shares of preferred stock, par value \$0.0001 per share.
+Our amended and restated certificate of incorporation Stock, and 10,000,000 shares of preferred stock, par value \$0.0001 per share.
 Our amended and restated certificate of incorporation will be effective upon its filing with the Secretary of State of the State of Delaware on the date that is 20 days after the mailing of a definitive Schedule 14C information statement to our pre-Merger stockholders, which occurred on March 27, 2017.
 On March 15, 2017, our board of directors adopted the amended and restated bylaws.